 Tips for Making Better Waffles

 Waffles are very easy to make, but they can be frustrating at times.
-Read through these tips before you fire up the waffle iron again and enjoy a hassle-free experience.
+Explore these tips before you fire up the waffle iron.

 - Read through the waffle maker's instructions.
 Each waffle maker is different and cooking times and tips will vary.
 Keep your instruction book in the kitchen and review it every now and then to make sure you're following all of their recommendations.